Teaching English in Spain: Living in Spain

 Housing

-Like most locations, finding an apartment in Spain can be a difficult task.
-It is almost unheard of to find an employer willing to pay for housing; however, schools can still be a great resource when looking.
+Like most locations in the region, finding an apartment in Spain can be a difficult task.
+It is almost unheard of to find an employer willing to pay for housing, unless you are applying with a homestay program.
+However, schools can still be a great resource to point you in the right direction.
 Finding an apartment in a central area of a large Spanish city will be expensive, yet it will relieve any worries concerning transportation.

 Airfare

-With the amount of people interested in teaching English in Spain, it is highly unlikely that most will find a position that will pay for the flight to Spain.
-There are not many large airline flights that take customers directly from Canada to Spain and the few that are offered are often very pricey.
-Most flights will travel to a major airport on the Atlantic side of Europe and transfer to a flight heading to Spain.
-Teaching in a smaller city or rural area of Spain will require additional charges and planning for land travel.
+With the number of teachers interested in teaching English in Spain, employers do not feel the need to include contract benefits such as airfare compensation.
+There are a variety of airlines that take customers directly from major cities in Canada to Madrid or Barcelona, although they can be very pricey.
+Other options include flights that will travel to a major airport on the Atlantic side of Europe and transfer to a flight heading to Spain.
+Teaching in a smaller city or rural area of Spain will require additional travel, either by local airline or land travel.

 Health Benefits

-EU citizens are covered under the Spanish healthcare system, while teachers from outside nations, such as Canada and the United States, will need to pay for any medical expenses out of their own pocket.
+EU citizens are covered under the Spanish healthcare system, while teachers from outside nations (unless stated within your contract) will need to pay for any medical services out of their own pocket.
 With the risk of high medical expenses, it is recommended that English teachers from outside the EU buy private health insurance.
 Even if covered under the Sistema Sanitario Público, English teachers will still need to pay for visiting a dentist and prescription costs.
 It is in the best interest of most to discuss the Spanish healthcare system with any future employer and current/past English teachers at a Spanish school.
-Plan to purchase private insurance and keep some money in case of a medical emergency.
+Plan to purchase private insurance and set some money aside in case of a medical emergency.

 Retirement Age

-The retirement age in Spain is 65 years old.
+The retirement age in Spain is 65 years.
 It is not uncommon for citizens to be offered an early retirement for a lesser monthly payment.
 Older ESL teachers should be aware that some Spanish schools may prefer younger teachers.

 Technology and Advancement

 Urban areas of Spain are on par with most European nations when it comes to technology.
 For the most part, cell phone service, high-speed Internet, and paid television services are all available within urban regions of Spain.
 Certain rural areas in Spain are lacking some electronic conveniences that North Americans live with everyday.
-Electrical outlets are different than North American outlets.
-Be prepared to get Type C adaptors for electronics that are brought to Spain.
+ESL teachers hoping to bring electrical appliances from Canada must ensure the appliances can operate at 220V and will need a Type C plug adaptor.

 Transportation in Spain

 The transportation system in Spain allows commuters the ability to travel around the country with ease.
-With a total distance of 14,781 km, the railway system can take its riders to most areas of Spain for varying prices.
-Most of the railway business is operated by the state-owned company RENFE (Red Nacional de los Ferrocarriles Españoles).
+With a total distance of over 16,000 km of track, the railway system can take its riders to most areas of Spain for varying prices.
+Most of the railway business is operated by the state-owned company Renfe-Operadora.

-In addition to the railway service, Spanish drivers have access to an estimated 346,858 total km of roadway to drive on.
+In addition to the railway service, Spanish drivers have access to an estimate of over 15,000 km of motorway to drive on.
 In urban areas, commuters can ride buses, light rail, or hail a taxi to take them around town.

 Due to its location on the Iberian Peninsula, Spain has always been a marine traffic hotspot.
-Spain has ports and harbours in many of its urban areas.
+Spain has ports and harbors in many of its coastal urban areas.

 Public Transportation